Mycrosys/portfolio-project-3-memory/README.md

 1. The PEP8 Validator Services were used to validate the project to ensure there were no syntax errors in it.
     - [PEP8 Validator](http://pep8online.com/)
         <h2><img src="./docs/images/pep8_results.jpg" alt="Picture of the PEP8 validation results"></h2>
 2. There is no need for a testing/validation of the CSS/HTML5 and JS code used in this project because the only modified code is python.
-Everything else is just the provided template by code institute.
+Everything else is just the provided template by Code Institute.
 For that reason, there is also no Google lighthouse testing or testing on different devices and browsers.
 <br>

 ### Further Testing